jacobian/djangobook.com/chapter04.rst

 This approach maximizes code reuse and makes it easy to add items to shared areas, such as section-wide navigation.

-Here are some tips for working with template inheritance:
+Here are some guidelines for working with template inheritance:

     * If you use ``{% extends %}`` in a template, it must be the first template tag in that template.
 Otherwise, template inheritance won't